LorenzoS92/chat-server-telnet-3/README.md

 # GO Chat Server

 Chat Server is a server written in GO that provides telnet chat functionality with the port :10000.

 Every connected client will receive text written from others client.

-Private project by Lorenzo Saraniti

 ## Prerequisites